gnothiseautonlw/vulnfetcher/README.md

 * It takes the input file, tries to make sense of the module names and module version numbers
 * For the search term, it takes the 'mayor' - 'dot' - 'first number of minor'.
 So "libpam-modules 1.15.2", becomes "1.1"
 * Then goes out on the web, looking with the search term: '"module_name"+"module_version"+exploit'.
 So in our example, it will look for '"libpam-modules"+"1.1"+"exploit"'
+* If it finds exact CVE numbers, it will go fetch those details and bring them to you
+* If it finds a public exploit reference on for example the cvedetails website, it will reference to that exploit.
+In other words, it doesn't only use searchengine pages, it also fetches information of cvedetails pages and exploit-db pages
 ### Scoring:
 * For each trusted site that returns a result, it get's one point.
+* If names or version numbers aren't found, it penelizes the score.
-* If an exact match for the complete version number is found, it get's two points.
-So in our example if '1.15.2' would be found, this get's two points
+* If an exact match for the complete version number is found, it adds to the score.
+So in our example if '1.15.2' would be found, this would result in a higher score
 * If an exact cve-number is found, the details of that cve are fetched.
-If those details contain indications of a severe vulnerability, then 3 points are attibuted to that
+If those details contain indications of a severe vulnerability, resulting in a higher score

 ## Suggested Development Roadmap
 If a coder would like to pick this up, here's a suggested roadmap:
-* Have some solution for the google restrictions
-   * Currently the search is slowed down bigtime (the program waits 5 secdons in between each search), since google doesn't allow crawling their results.
-Having some solution for this would be great.
+* Currently I use duckduckgo as searchengine and crawl those results
-   * Maybe a non-profit google-api-key?
+   * Maybe there are better solutions, like maybe a non-profit google-api-key?
 * Adding a progress bar when searching.
    * It would allow to display only results with a higher score and keep the output more condenced when the search is running
+* Extensive testing
-* Support for other input formats
+* Support for more input formats
 * Improving the scoring algorithm
    * could be improved by doing more testing
 * Make code more beautiful.